-- 9. Ms. Beas Bhowmik Sr. Consultant, Planning (Quality) stated the following points in regard to quality: - That infrastructure has to be provided like additional classrooms, separate toilets blocks for boys and girls, display of materials in the classroom, residential accommodation for teachers in rural and hilly areas, appointment of additional teachers and in-service training of teachers, ICT enabled education, Proper lightning in the rooms, Science and math labs, computer labs etc. - Teacher community relationship should be developed for improvement of the quality in the secondary education.
-Students - Teacher interaction and learning environment are needed.
+- 7. Ms. Beas Bhowmik Sr. Consultant, Planning (Quality) stated the following points pertaining to quality component: - Infrastructure has to be provided like additional classrooms, separate toilets blocks for boys and girls, display of materials in the classroom, residential accommodation for teachers in rural and hilly areas, appointment of additional teachers and in-service training of teachers, ICT enabled education, Proper lightning in the rooms, Science and math labs, computer labs etc.

+- Teacher community relationship should be developed for improvement of the quality in the secondary education.
+Students Teacher interaction and learning environment are needed.
 Outside visits for students and excursion visit for teachers are required for improving the quality of education.
-There should be subject specific training for the teachers. - Secondary education is a bridge between the elementary and higher education.
-Future of youths depends on the level of secondary education. - Recruitment of teachers should be decided by teacher pupil ratio.
-There are norms for deployment of teachers in govt. and aided schools based on teacher pupil ratio. - NCERT, SCERT and IASES etc are the academic bodies which are specialized institutions for teacher training that could be availed time to time.
-(Copy of Presentation at Annexure-VI)
+There should be subject specific training for the teachers. - Recruitment of teachers should be decided by teacher pupil ratio.
+There are norms for deployment of teachers in govt. and aided schools based on teacher pupil ratio.
+NCERT, SCERT and IASES etc are the academic bodies which are specialized institutions for teacher training that could be availed time to time.